Election week could be just as long, and fraught, as 2020

 Why We Wrote This

 Delayed election results can open the door to suspicion and disinformation.
-Yet in a close election, a days-long wait to know the winner isn’t surprising.
+Yet in a close election, a dayslong wait to know the winner isn’t surprising.
 It happened in 2020.
 We look at why it could easily happen this year, too.

 As he worked, he came into the crosshairs of the Trump campaign, which falsely claimed that their candidate had won the state and that something fishy was going on in Philly.
 After a Donald Trump surrogate criticized Mr. Bluestein by name during a press conference, antisemitic messages and death threats poured in.